Kursk submarine disaster: Salvage operation

-The Russian government committed to raising the wreck and recovering the crew's remains in a US$65M salvage operation.
+The Russian government committed to raising the wreck and recovering the crew's remains in a US$65-million salvage operation.
 They contracted with Dutch marine salvage companies Smit International and Mammoet to raise Kursk from the sea floor.
 It became the largest salvage operation of its type ever accomplished.
 The salvage operation was extremely dangerous because of the risk of radiation from the reactor.
 Only seven of the submarine's 24 torpedoes were accounted for.

 Bow detached

-Salvage divers from the DSV Mayo DSND Subsea first detached the bow from the rest of the vessel because it might have contained unexploded torpedo warheads and because it could break off and destabilise the lifting.
-The divers installed two large hydraulic suction anchors into the seabed and attached a high-strength tungsten carbide abrasive saw that was pulled back and forth over the bow between the anchors.
+Salvage divers first detached the bow from the rest of the vessel because it might have contained unexploded torpedo warheads and because it could break off and destabilise the lifting.
+The divers installed two large hydraulic suction anchors into the seabed and attached a high-strength tungsten carbide abrasive cable saw that was pulled back and forth over the bow between the anchors.
 Ten days were needed to detach the bow.

 After the bow was cut free, the salvage crews raised several smaller pieces of wreckage.
-This included a piece of a torpedo tube weighing about a ton, which was analysed to try to learn if the explosion occurred inside or outside the tube.
+This included a piece of a torpedo tube weighing about a ton, which was analysed to determine if the explosion occurred inside or outside the tube.
 They salvaged a high-pressure compressed-air cylinder weighing about half a ton, to learn more about the nature of the explosion.
 They also raised a part of the cylindrical section of the hard frame and part of the left forward spherical partition, to determine the intensity and temperature of the fire in the forward compartment.
 Finally, they brought up a fragment of the sonar system dome.